Francis Xavier: Legacy

-Francis Xavier became widely noteworthy for his missionary work, both as an organiser and as a pioneer; he reputedly converted more people than anyone else had done since Paul the Apostle.
+Francis Xavier became widely noteworthy for his missionary work, both as an organiser and as a pioneer; he converted more people than anyone else had done since Paul the Apostle.
 In 2006 Pope Benedict XVI said of both Ignatius of Loyola and Francis Xavier: "not only their history which was interwoven for many years from Paris and Rome, but a unique desire – a unique passion, it could be said – moved and sustained them through different human events: the passion to give to God-Trinity a glory always greater and to work for the proclamation of the Gospel of Christ to the peoples who had been ignored."
-By consulting with the earlier ancient Christians of St. Thomas in India, Xavier developed Jesuit missionary methods.
-His success also spurred many Europeans to join the Jesuit order, as well as to become missionaries throughout the world.

 His personal efforts most affected religious practice in India and in the East Indies (Indonesia, Malaysia, Timor).
 As of 2021 India still has numerous Jesuit missions and many more schools.
 Xavier also worked to propagate Christianity in China and Japan.
-However, following the persecutions (1587 onwards) instituted by Toyotomi Hideyoshi and the subsequent closing of Japan to foreigners (1633 onwards), the Christians of Japan had to go underground to preserve an independent Christian culture.
-Likewise, while Xavier inspired many missionaries to China, Chinese Christians also were forced underground there and developed their own Christian culture.
+However, following the persecutions from 1587 onwards, instituted by Toyotomi Hideyoshi and the subsequent closing of Japan to foreigners from 1633 onwards, the Christians of Japan had to go underground to preserve an independent Christian culture.
+Likewise, while Xavier inspired many missionaries to China, Chinese Christians were forced underground there and developed their own Christian culture.

-A small chapel designed by Achille-Antoine Hermitte was completed in 1869 over Xavier's death-place on Shangchuan Island, Canton.
-It was damaged and restored several times; the most recent restoration in 2006 marked the 500th anniversary of the saint's birth.
+In 1869, a small chapel designed by Achille-Antoine Hermitte was completed over Xavier's death-place on Shangchuan Island, Canton.
+It was damaged and restored several times.
+The most recent restoration in 2006 marked the 500th anniversary of the saint's birth.

 Francis Xavier is the patron saint of his native Navarre, which celebrates his feast day on 3 December as a government holiday.
-In addition to Roman Catholic Masses remembering Xavier on that day (now known as the Day of Navarra), celebrations in the surrounding weeks honour the region's cultural heritage.
-Furthermore, in the 1940s, devoted Catholics instituted the Javierada, an annual day-long pilgrimage (often on foot) from the capital at Pamplona to Xavier, where the Jesuits built a basilica and museum and restored Francis Xavier's family's castle.
+In addition to Roman Catholic Masses remembering Xavier on that day, now known as the Day of Navarre, celebrations in the surrounding weeks honour the region's cultural heritage.
+In the 1940s, devoted Catholics instituted the Javierada, an annual day-long pilgrimage, often on foot, from the capital at Pamplona to Xavier, where the Jesuits built a basilica and museum and restored Francis Xavier's family's castle.